b-lukaszuk/BS_wJ_eng/contents/canvas.md

 end
 ```

-Now, to draw @fig:canvas we will need a few shapes, most likely: a rectangle, a
+Now, to draw a picture we will need a few shapes, most likely: a rectangle, a
 triangle and an oval/circle.
 A shape will be represented as coordinates (row and
 column) of our matrix that need to be dyed with a specific color.
 Let's start
 with a rectangle as this should be the easiest shape to obtain.